Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ---

-## 4. Technical Requirements
+## 4. Design and User Experience

 ### 4.1.
-Architecture Overview
-A high-level description of the system architecture, including key components and interactions.
+User Flow
+A high-level overview of the primary user journeys within the Debt Free Planner, including how users will navigate through the application to achieve their goals (e.g., creating a debt repayment plan, viewing progress, making adjustments).

 ### 4.2.
-APIs and Integrations
-List of APIs and third-party integrations needed.

-### 4.3.
-Technical Constraints
-List any technical constraints, such as platform limitations or dependencies.
+Key Wireframes/Mockups
+A brief summary and visual examples of critical screens or interactions, illustrating the intended user experience and design approach.
+For detailed wireframes and design specifications, refer to the Software Design Document (SDD).

 ---

 ## 5. User Stories

 ### 5.1.
 User Stories
-User storys shuld be
+User stories should be:
 - User-Centric Focus
 - INVEST Criteria
- - have a aceptance Criteria
+- Have an Acceptance Criteria
 - Prioritization

 - **Story 1:** As a [user], I want to [action], so that [benefit].